perploug/Documentation/Documentation/Reference/MacroPartials/Samples/ListDescendantsFromCurrentPage.md

 # List Descendant Pages from Current Page
-This snippet below displays all of the child pages and their children (descendants) in a nested unordered list.
+This snippet displays all of the child pages and their children (descendants) in a nested unordered list.

-This snippet makes use of a helper, in order for us to help do a recursive loop, to list out the child pages of a child and so on and so on.
+The snippet makes use of a helper, in order for us to help do a recursive loop, to list out the child pages of a child and so on and so forth.

 ##Code
     @inherits PartialViewMacroPage